 Best Disc Golf Courses in Abilene

-Now that Spring is here and Summer is around the corner, more people will be doing outdoor activities.
 One of my favorite things to do outside, and one I actually do all year long, is playing disc golf.
-In the Abilene area, there are several courses to play on.So, let’s take a look at the best disc golf courses in Abilene.
+Luckily, there are several courses to play on in the Abilene area.

 Cal Young Park

 Cal Young is the first disc golf course in Abilene and the first park I ever played at.
-The first time I played, I think I got like a 20 over par.
-Since then, my best is a -3 under par.
-The course itself is an 18 hole course that is flat and open, but, there are several holes surrounded by trees to make it pretty challenging.
-After you get through the first 9 holes, the creek comes into play which makes holes 11, 12, and 13 a little more difficult.
-In fact, I have lost a ton of discs in that creek.
-All in all, Cal Young is a cool course to play on, plus, there are also several tournaments that the Abilene Disc Golf Association holds there.
+The 18 hole course is flat and fairly open for the most part.
+However several trees and a creek will come into play on holes 11,12, and 13.
+Plus you will have a few streets (out of bounds) to deal with.
+Cal Young is an excellent course to play on, plus, there are also several tournaments that the Abilene Disc Golf Association holds there.
 Check out the links below for the park location and other information.

 Wildcat Disc Golf Course

 Built in 2009 and located on the ACU campus, Wildcat Disc Golf course is a 9 hole course with one of them being the longest hole in Abilene at 650 feet.
 It also sports one of the highest elevated tee boxes in town that overlooks the Abilene skyline.
 The layout is good with several slopes and hills.
-Heck, even if you're not playing, you can still get out there and trudge the hills and slopes for a little exercise.
-Check out the links below for course location and their Facebook page.
+We usually will just play this course twice to get 18 holes in.

 Will Hair Park